finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Remove focus on add card and selectEditorLeft/Right, instead do select on add by drop
 - Make Card Viewer be centered instead of top-justified, with darkened background (make popup background also darker)
 - Press and hold on Popups/Card Viewer to copy text
-- Create Sort Menu for the Deck Editor and Cards Explorer
-- Support default sort
 - Add Card Editor
 - Tech: Optimize Card Game Loading
 - Tech: Travis CI for build automation